spvb17/springbootTelegrambot/README.md

 From here you can go to the catalogue which is divided into gaming and office laptops.
 Depending on the choice, a catalogue of laptops is provided.
 After selecting a specific laptop, a message is sent to the user with a description of the laptop.
 Below the description is sent to the inlineKeyboard with graphs to buy and add to cart.

 ## Difficulties
 I ran into several difficulties when writing the logic of the bot.
 Problems arose due to the fact that the solution to these problems was not described in the telegram API itself.
-The first one is <b>storing the state of the bot</b>, and intercepting the user's message depending on this state.
-The second one is <b>storing the bot state for each user separately</b>.
+* <b>Storing the bot state and intercepting the user's message depending on this state.</b>\
+If you do not determine the state of the bot, then it turns out that all messages are mixed, and it is impossible to determine what data the user entered.
+* <b>Storing the bot state for each user separately.</b>\
 The problem was that if several users use the bot, the logic breaks, and data from one user's chat is mixed with data from another user's chat.

+Below I have provided the solutions I used

+## Solutions